AbdixDev/My-Cute-Robot-Docs/quick-start.md

 ### Now time to create the sketch

 1. Go to your server and send `-create`
-2. You will find the bot asking you.
-What sketch name. well, anything. let's write `My first sketch`\
+2. You will find the bot asking you, what sketch name?
+Well, anything.
+Let's write `My first sketch`\
    ![](<.gitbook/assets/image.png>)\`\`
-3. Afterward, it will ask you what is the starter, let's select `User Say Something`\
+3. Afterward, it will ask you what is the starter.
+Let's select `User Say Something`\
    ![](<.gitbook/assets/image (6).png>)\`\`
-4. then we will tell the bot, which text , in this case let's make it `?hello`\
+4. Then we will tell the bot which text.
+In this case, let's make it `?hello`\
    ![](<.gitbook/assets/image (4).png>)
-5. now, the bot will start this sketch when any user send `?hello` , now time to make our first step\
+5. Now the bot will start this sketch when any user send `?hello` .
+Now time to make our first step\
    ![](<.gitbook/assets/image (11).png>)
-6. let's reply to the user with `Heyo <3` so we will select `Message` then inside it we will select `Reply`\
+6. Let's reply to the user with `Heyo <3` .
+So we will select `Message` .
+Then inside it we will select `Reply`\
    ![](<.gitbook/assets/image (8).png>)
-7. but wait, reply to which message?, so we will need to tell the bot, to reply to the user message that started this sketch\
+7. But wait, reply to which message?
+So we will need to tell the bot to reply to the user message that started this sketch\
    ![](<.gitbook/assets/image (1).png>)
 8. Now send `Heyo <3`\
    ![](<.gitbook/assets/image (7).png>)
-9. We are done with the first step, now time for 2nd step, nah i'm joking let's save the sketch at that\
+9. We are done with the first step.
+Now time for the 2nd step.
+Nah I'm joking.
+Let's save the sketch at that\
    ![](<.gitbook/assets/image (10).png>)
-10. Now time to test the sketch, by sending `?hello`\
+10. Now time to test the sketch by sending `?hello`\
    ![](<.gitbook/assets/image (9).png>)

 Congratulations :tada:! you made your first sketch and also your first so-called Auto-Responder